Ahnaf-Muizz/Arduino-Safeband/README.md

 # Arduino-Safeband
-This Arduino code is to created to work with the Safe School web app
+This Arduino code is created to work with the Safe School web app
 Safe-School: Multi-Tap Alarm & RFID Attendance System

 This Arduino project integrates two critical safety and tracking features into one system: